-These substances promote the production of brain-derived neurotrophic factor (BDNF), a protein that stimulates the formation of new brain cells.
-(41)
+Flavonoids promote the production of brain-derived neurotrophic factor (BDNF), a protein that stimulates the formation of new brain cells.

-Chronic inflammation shuts down energy production in brain cells leading to vague symptoms like mental fatigue and brain fog as well as recognized disorders such as ADHD, anxiety, and depression.
-(43)
+Chronic brain inflammation shuts down energy production in brain cells leading to vague symptoms like mental fatigue and brain fog as well as recognized disorders such as ADHD, anxiety, and depression.

-Neuroplasticity is your brain’s ability to keep changing and potentially improving throughout your lifetime.
+Neuroplasticity is the brain’s ability to keep changing and potentially improving throughout its lifetime.

 Lastly, berries are a source of resveratrol, a polyphenol that’s been called “the fountain of youth.”

-Many people drink red wine for its resveratrol but perhaps they should also try berries which are a better source.
-(47)
+Many people drink red wine for its resveratrol, but berries are, in fact, a better source.